iamjoshua/writings/essays/stillness/On Stillness.md

 ---
-title: On The Productivity Of Stillness
+title: On the Productivity of Stillness
 excerpt: Productivity, however bankrupt that term seems to be these days, might be seen as being at odds with stillness.
 And yet, conceptually, they aren't clearly oppositional.
 Here I present a foundational argument for stillness.
 published: true
 ---